fbpx

-A landing page is the first page that visitors see after clicking on your banner ad, PPC ad, or promotional email.
+A landing page is your conversion engine—clear, focused, and built to drive action.
+It’s the first page visitors see after clicking on your banner ad, pay-per-click (PPC) ad, or promotional email, so it needs to leave a lasting impression.
 It can be a specific page on your website or a separate page created exclusively for search engines.

-Your landing page often determines the success of your ad campaign.
-A good landing page equals good ROI.
+Ultimately, your landing page will likely determine the success of your ad campaign.
+A good landing page equals good return on investment (ROI).
 A crappy landing page (needlessly) wastes money.

 3 Rules for building high-converting landing pages